pivotal-cf/docs-service-backup/index.html.md

 ### <a id="locating-the-backups"></a>Locating the backups

+If `add_deployment_name_to_path` is configured `true` the tool will add the deployment name in your destination bucket / folder, for example `<bucket-name>/<bucket-path>/<deployment-name>/*`.

-The tool will create a date-based folder structure in your destination bucket / folder as follows: `YYYY/MM/DD` and uses the BOSH VM it is running on to calculate the date.
-For example if your VM is using UTC time, then the folder structure will reflect this.
+The tool will then create a date-based folder structure in your destination bucket / folder as follows: `<bucket-name>/<bucket-path>/YYYY/MM/DD/` or `<bucket-name>/<bucket-path>/<deployment-name>/YYYY/MM/DD/`.
+The tool uses the BOSH VM it is running on to calculate the date, so for example if your VM is using UTC time, then the folder structure will reflect this.

 For example, on S3 the provided path is appended with the current date such that the resultant path is `/my/remote/path/inside/bucket/YYYY/MM/DD/` and hence the backups are accessible at `s3://my-bucket-name/my/remote/path/inside/bucket/YYYY/MM/DD/`.

+If `add_deployment_name_to_path` is configured `true` and the deployment is called `deployed-service`, the resultant path will be `/my/remote/path/inside/bucket/deployed-service/YYYY/MM/DD/` and the backups are accessible at `s3://my-bucket-name/my/remote/path/inside/bucket/deployed-service/YYYY/MM/DD/`.

 ### <a id="logging"></a> Logging